muthukub/WFGY/ProblemMap/Atlas/adapter-failure-discipline-v1.md

 - the prompt is short
 - the answer space is uncomfortable

-No-fit should be reserved for cases where the adapter has real reason to think the current atlas genuinely lacks a stable fit.
+No-fit should be reserved for cases where the adapter has real reason to think the current Atlas genuinely lacks a stable fit.

 Why this rule matters: